howtographql/howtographql/content/frontend/vue-apollo/2-queries-loading-links.md

 What's going on here?

+1. First, you use `v-if` to display a loading indicator while data is being fetched.
-1. First, you import the `ALL_LINKS_QUERY` which you just created
+2. You import the `ALL_LINKS_QUERY` which you just created
-2. Next, you initialize the `allLinks` data property to an empty array
+3. Next, you initialize the `allLinks` data property to an empty array, and `loading` to 0.
+This will be incremented to 1 once data loads.
-3. Now you add an `apollo` object to your component and add an `allLinks` property to it.
+4. Now you add an `apollo` object to your component and add an `allLinks` property to it.
 This property requires a `query` and you pass it the `ALL_LINKS_QUERY`.

 That's it!
 If you ran `npm run dev` earlier, you should see your UI update and show the two links thanks to built-in [hot-reloading](https://vue-loader.vuejs.org/en/features/hot-reload.html).